 ONTs ADA Compliance Office is mandated under Section 504 of the Rehabilitation Act of 1973, as amended, and Title II of the Americans with Disabilities Act, with ensuring airport facilities are accessible to individuals with disabilities.
-This includes removal of barriers that may make it more difficult for a person with a disability or older traveler to move freely at ONT.
+This includes the removal of barriers that may make it more difficult for a person with a disability or an older traveler to move freely at ONT.

 The Office works closely with the airport tenant community to ensure resolving disputes regarding the Americans with Disabilities Act (ADA).
 It also works closely with the airport community to address ways of improving service and communications with the special needs community.

-Advising management and airport divisions about new regulations and ways to address service needs of disabled travelers.
+Advising management and airport divisions about new regulations and ways to address the service needs of disabled travelers.

 Works with stakeholders in ways to educate employees on disability issues, and ways to provide services based on disability.

 Preparing publications for the disability community and senior travelers to aid them when using the airport.